 It’s always nice to see one of the squarebirds (1958-1960) – The newly revised shape that marked the addition of a back seat.
 This change, instigated by Robert McNamara, wasn’t popular with everyone who were sad to see the 2-seater go.
 However, there is no denying that Ford experienced a massive increase in sales when they went this route.

 The Thunderbird had been around since 1955 and this was the best selling year yet with over at 92,798 cars sold during the 1960 model year.
 The four-passenger T-Bird was doing well.

 There weren’t too many changes this year and this was the third and final year the “Square Birds” body would be used.
 The grille reverted to the small squares design used in 1957 and there were now three taillights per side rather than two.

 Power comes from a 352 cubic inch Thunderbird V8 engine with four-barrel carburetor producing 300 horsepower.
 This is paired with the optional three-speed Cruise-O-Matic automatic transmission.

-Built in the Wixom Assembly Plant in Michigan it was loaded with great options including; power steering, power brakes, power windows, powered driver’s seat, MagicAire heater / defroster and AM radio.
+Built in the Wixom Assembly Plant in Michigan it has options including; power steering, power brakes and MagicAire heater / defroster

 |Golde Edition sliding sunroof||$212|

 |4-way power driver’s seat||$92|